 Need a place to put the fur-babies while vacationing at Disney?
 If you’re having a hard time finding someone to watch them at home or just don’t want to be separated from them, Disney has some great options.
 There are a few pet-friendly resorts as well as a Best Friends Pet Care for pet boarding.
 There are different packages at Best Friends Pet Care and trust us, your fur-baby can feel like they are on vacation just as much as you do!

 13 – How To Pack For Florida Weather.

 What’s the weather when you’re traveling to Disney?
 Chances are you’ll having sunny skies with a chance of rain – as that is Florida’s norm.
-But, there are times during the year that could boast colder weather, hurricane season, or extreme heat waves.
+But, there are times during the year that could boast colder weather, hurricane season, or extreme heatwaves.
 You’ll want to check this out in advance and pack accordingly.
-Light jacket, bathing suit, flipflops, ponchos, sunscreen, and sunglasses or just a few things that usually top our list.
+A light jacket, bathing suit, flipflops, ponchos, sunscreen, and sunglasses or just a few things that usually top our list.

 14 – The Lay of the Land.

 Honestly, one of the worst feelings is getting somewhere as large as Walt Disney World and not having a clue how to navigate through it.
 Of course, there will be times when you might feel slightly lost or just unsure of which turn to take next, but the very BEST thing to know before you go is the park layout!

 15 – You’ll Want To Go Back!

 You might as well understand this before you go – one visit is never enough!
 Chances are the moment you check out, you’ll want to check back in.
 Might as well ask if they are offering any “Bounce Back” deals for your next trip.
 You could even check out the Disney Vacation Club while you’re at it.
 Once you get the Disney taste, it’s easy to become a Disney addict!